Mississippi State vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 23, 2021

 - The Bulldogs have been favored by 20.5 points or more one time this season and have not covered the spread in any of them.

-- Mississippi State's games this year have gone over the total in two out of six opportunities (33.3%).
+- Mississippi State's games this year have eclipsed the over/under two times in six opportunities (33.3%).

 - In games that Mississippi State totals more than 449.9 yards, the team is 0-2 against the spread and 0-2 overall.